 Once complete, the pump station will receive sewage from the existing sewerage network and pump it via the new sewer main to the Bacchus Marsh Recycled Water Plant in Parwan for treatment.

 Service relocation works

 To accommodate the upgraded pump station, service relocation works were undertaken in November 2018 and again in June/July 2019.
 This involved excavation onsite to relocate gas, telecommunications, water and irrigated water services to a new location.
 Overhead power lines were relocated in March 2017.

 Why is this project needed?

-Bacchus Marsh’s population is predicted to increase to more than 28,000 by 2021.
+Bacchus Marsh’s population is growing fast.
 With rapid development already taking place in Maddingley West, the existing sewerage network will eventually lack the capacity to cope – new sewer infrastructure is essential.

 Building a new pump station and sewer main will ensure we’re able to keep pace with the town’s growing population, comply with all government legislation and standards, and continue to supply quality sewerage and recycled water services to our customers.